tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

     </figcaption>
 </figure>

-I've long desired to do something like this on my .com yet the further along I go, the less appropriate it feels.
-When I look at it in-context of Rands' website, it feels _right_ for a journal to have a link out like this.
-On my own .com: my frame doesn't allow for that sort of note-keeping.
+Rands' blog has something like this: links out to other websites with a relevant quote.
+I've long desired to do something like this yet the further along I go, the less appropriate it feels.
+When I look at it in-context of his website, it feels _right_ for a journal to have this.
+My frame doesn't allow for that sort of note-keeping though.

-Medium runs into this display problem, manifested in a different way, as their display forces amateur (or comedic) writers to deal with the perception of being either _too serious_ or _not serious enough_.
+Medium runs into this content display problem, manifested in a different way, as their display forces amateur (or comedic) writers to deal with the perception of being either _too serious_ or _not serious enough_.
+I have a theory it is because of the aesthetics: too much elevation changes the perception of the content.

 <figure>
     <img src="/img/posts/052519-burrito.jpg" alt="Screenshot of a Medium article">